4onenm/AwSW-Bangok/INSTALLATION.md

 ## Everything Else

-The Steam Workshop for Angels with Scaly Wings is only available on Windows.
-If you are using a different platform, you will need to download the mods from their sources and install them manually.
-A manual installation of the modtools is required, but not described here.
-See the [modtools' installation instructions](https://awsw-modding.github.io/AWSW-Modtools/installation.html) for more on getting to that point.
+The Steam Workshop for Angels with Scaly Wings is only available with automatic installation on Windows.
+If you are using a different platform, you will need to install mods manually.

-1. Download and install the modtools (Not covered here)
-2. Download MagmaLink from the links in our README
-    * Extract the zip
-        * Ensure the extracted folder contains an `__init__.py` file along with other files and folders.
-It should not be a single folder inside another folder.
-    * Move the extracted folder to the `mods` folder in the game directory, next to the `core` mod.
-3. Download CRAP from the links in our README
-    * Extract the zip
-        * Ensure the extracted folder contains an `__init__.py` file along with other files and folders.
-It should not be a single folder inside another folder.
-    * Move the extracted folder to the `mods` folder in the game directory, next to the `core` mod.
-4. Download BangOk from the USERS download link in the README
-    * Extract the zip
-        * Ensure the extracted folder contains files like `__init__.py`.
-It should not be a single folder inside another folder.
-    * Move the extracted folder to the `mods` folder in the game directory, next to the `core` mod.
-5. Enjoy
-    * Launch the game.
-You should immediately see a NSFW toggle screen and a "BangOk"-specific new player message from System.
-These only appear on your first boot of the mod.
+Some assistance for Linux (and SteamOS) users is provided [here](./INSTALLATION_LINUX.md), but it is not as step-by-step as the Windows instructions.
+If you are using a different platform, e.g. MacOS, you will need to adapt the Linux instructions to your platform.

+No Nintendo Switch modding support is available at this time.

 ## Troubleshooting